Constructing the foundation layer for on-chain intelligence

 What Comes Next

-No vague pledges.
+No vague promises.
 Concrete targets, tracked in the open.

 Shipped